TaylorRYoung/sTHOMAS-NM/README.md

 # sTHOMAS-NM
-sTHOMAS code and trained models
+Code and trained normative models using thalamic nuclei and subcortical volumes generated with sTHOMAS.